 - Soils and mineral aggregates with high fine contents

 - Materials that are fragile but not soluble, such as coal or other minerals

 How Do Testing Procedures Work?

 Wet sieving is usually performed with one of two purposes in mind.
 Either the operation is performed to determine a fraction retained on a sieve or sieves, or it is a method of sample preparation that allows a later particle size analysis to be performed more easily or accurately.
 The procedures are often similar, but the one you choose should be based on your end goal.

 Particle Size Analysis Method will have the goal in mind of recovering material that is left on each sieve after washing, then drying and weighing it to calculate the fraction of the whole sample it represents.
-Introduction of water and agitation can be performed manually by the operator on a single sieve, or by using distribution or spray fixtures at the top of a stack of sieves secured in a sieve shaker.
-Agitation is provided via mechanical shaker action, and waste water is routed away using a special bottom pan fitted with a drain and tubing.
+The introduction of water and agitation can be performed manually by the operator on a single sieve, or by using distribution or spray fixtures at the top of a stack of sieves secured in a sieve shaker.
+Agitation is provided via mechanical shaker action, and wastewater is routed away using a special bottom pan fitted with a drain and tubing.

 A variation of this method is to place the entire sample in a pan, cover with water, then agitate by hand.
-The waste water is decanted over a wet wash sieve and more water is added to the pan, continuing the process until the waste water is relatively clear.
-The Aggra Washer device mechanizes this process, saving time and increasing repeatability.
+The wastewater is decanted over a wet wash sieve and more water is added to the pan, continuing the process until the wastewater is relatively clear.
+The Aggregate Washer device mechanizes this process, saving time and increasing repeatability.
 Runoff can be filtered with a wet-wash or standard sieve positioned near a drain or fitted with a drain pan.

 An Elutriation Sieve is a hollow plastic cylinder with large ports or windows cut in the sides and covered with stainless steel mesh.
 A sample is placed in the cylinder and water and compressed air are introduced through tubes to gently agitate the sample and wash away fines.